**Thank you to all the readers who contributed photos for this post**

 As you might already know, ancient Egyptians worshiped cats.
 So much so that several Egyptian goddesses were actually depicted as cats.

-Fact No. 9 - One Particular Tuxie is a Millionaire
+Fact No. 9 – One Particular Tuxie Cat is a Millionaire

-Whether it's because of their dashing look or their superior intelligence, it seems that quite a few famous people owned tuxedo cats.
+Whether it’s because of their dashing look or their superior intelligence, quite a few famous people owned tuxedo cats as pets.
 Among them are William Shakespeare, Beethoven, Sir Isaac Newton, and even President Bill Clinton.
-That's right, tuxies have made it into the White House as well!
+That’s right, tuxies have also made it into the White House!

 Over the years, these gorgeous kitties have been depicted in many works of artistic fiction.
 Tuxies have conquered the small screen as well as the big screen.
-Here are some of the most famous tuxedo cats in animations and film:Sylvester the Cat - Sylvester and Tweety - Looney Toons
+Here are some of the most famous tuxedo cats in animations and films:

-Probably the most famous cat in cartoon history, Tom of "Tom and Jerry" is actually a tuxedo cat.
-While he does not have the classic black-and-white tuxie cat coloration, Tom is part of the great variety of tuxido kitties.
+Probably the most famous cat in cartoon history, Tom of “Tom and Jerry” is a tuxedo cat.
+While he does not have the classic black-and-white tuxie cat coloration, Tom is part of the incredible variety of tuxedo kitties.

-Penelope Pussycat - Pepe Le Pew - Looney Toons
+Penelope Pussycat – Pepe Le Pew – Looney Tunes

 The Cat in the Hat - The Cat in the Hat - Dr. Seuss